-On the load balancer, a new rewrite rule needs to be made that changes the outbound URL from the application servers.
+On the load balancer, create a rewrite rule that changes the outbound URL from the application servers.
 Logi sends the HostName.domain.com/KeyfactorAnalysis URL back to the browser instead of the LoadBalancer.URL.com/KeyfactorAnalysis URL that the browser needs to complete the Logi authorization.
-In short, an Outbound rewrite rule needs to be created on the Load Balancer that does the following: HostName_URL/KeyfactorAnalysis needs to be converted to LoadBalancer_URL/keyfactorAnalysis
+In short, an outbound rewrite rule needs to be created on the load balancer that does the following: HostName_URL/KeyfactorAnalysis needs to be converted to LoadBalancer_URL/keyfactorAnalysis